On Lie-Bracket Averaging for a Class of Hybrid Dynamical Systems with Applications to Model-Free Control and Optimization: Motivational Example

 \section{Motivational Example}

-The problem of target seeking in mobile robotic systems is ubiquitous across various engineering applications, including rescue missions \cite{azzollini2020extremum}, gas leak detection, and general autonomous vehicles performing exploration missions in hazardous environments that could be too dangerous for humans \cite{ESCsource, Poveda:20TAC}.
-Different algorithms with stability and convergence guarantees have been considered for resolving source-seeking problems in mobile robots \cite{zhang2007source,ESCsource}.
-Naturally, these algorithms rely on real-time exploration and exploitation mechanisms that have shown resilience and robustness with respect to different types of disturbances, including \emph{small} measurement noise and implementation errors \cite{Poveda:20TAC}, as well as certain structured and bounded additive perturbations \cite{suttner2022robustness}.
+{The problem of target seeking in mobile robotic systems is ubiquitous across various engineering applications, including rescue missions \cite{azzollini2020extremum}, gas leak detection, and general autonomous vehicles performing exploration missions in hazardous environments that could be too dangerous for humans \cite{zhang2007source,Poveda:20TAC}.
+Different algorithms have been considered for resolving source-seeking problems in mobile robots \cite{zhang2007source}.
+Naturally, these algorithms rely on real-time exploration and exploitation mechanisms that are robust with respect to different types of disturbances, including small bounded measurement noise and implementation errors \cite{Poveda:20TAC}, as well as certain structured and bounded additive perturbations \cite{suttner2022robustness}.
 Nevertheless, in many realistic applications, the seeking robots operate in environments where their sensors rarely have continuous and perfect access to measurements of the environment.
-Common reasons for faulty measurements include intermittent communication networks, interference due to obstacles or external environmental conditions, and imperfect hardware implementation, to name just a few \cite{labar2022extremum,galarza2021extremum}.
-In addition to encountering faulty and intermittent measurements, autonomous robots operating in adversarial environments might also be subject to malicious \emph{spoofing} attacks that deliberately modify some of the signals used by the control systems of the robots.
-In such adversarial situations, it is natural to inquire whether the mobile robots are still capable of successfully completing their missions, and under what conditions (if any) such success can be guaranteed
+Common reasons for faulty measurements include intermittent communication networks, interference due to obstacles or external environmental conditions, to name just a few \cite{labar2022extremum,galarza2021extremum}.
+In addition to encountering faulty and intermittent measurements, autonomous robots operating in adversarial environments might also be subject to malicious \emph{spoofing} attacks that deliberately modify some of the signals used by the controllers.
+In such situations, it is natural to ask whether the mobile robots can still complete their missions, and under what conditions (if any) such success can be guaranteed.}

-To answer the above question, we consider a typical model of a mobile robot: a planar kinematic model of a nonholonomic vehicle, with equations
+{To study the above question, we consider a typical model of a mobile robot studied in the context of source seeking problems: a planar kinematic model of a non-holonomic vehicle, with equations

+where the vector $x_p:=(x_1,x_2)\in\mathbb{R}^2$ models the position of the vehicle in the plane, the vector $x_{3,4}:=(x_3,x_4)\in\mathbb{S}^1$ captures the orientation of the vehicle, $u$ is the forward velocity, and $\Omega$ is the angular velocity. {We use the above model for the kinematics of the vehicle to simplify the discussion since our focus is on modeling the effect of intermittent measurements and spoofing attacks.
+Nevertheless, this model is ubiquitous in the source-seeking literature, see \cite{Pappas_SourceSeeking}, \cite{CochranSourceSeekingTAC09}, \cite{Poveda:20TAC}, \cite{zhang2007source}, and \cite{durrEbenbauer}.}}